Wednesday on Netflix has arrived! She’s creepy and she’s kooky, mysterious and spooky and now Wednesday Addams has got her own show.

-Wednesday is directed by Tim Burton and starring YOU actress Jenna Ortega in the title role, while Catherine Zeta-Jones and Luis Guzmán play Wednesday's famous parents Gomez and Morticia Addams.
-Other famous actors include Gwendoline Christie and Thora Birch (see below for their brand new characters to the franchise).
-The eight-part comedy drama series will show the iconic character from The Addams Family in a whole new light.
+Wednesday is directed by Tim Burton and stars YOU actress Jenna Ortega in the title role, while Catherine Zeta-Jones and Luis Guzmán play Wednesday's famous parents, Gomez and Morticia Addams.
+Other famous actors include The Sandman's Gwendoline Christie and even the film version's star Christina Ricci (see below for their brand new characters to the franchise).
+The eight-part comedy-drama series will show the iconic character from The Addams Family in a whole new light.

 Wednesday on Netflix delves into the titular figure’s days as a student at the Nevermore Academy in the small town of Jericho where she has both friends and enemies!
 She has to navigate new, and very tangled, relationships, master her emerging psychic ability and thwart a monstrous killing spree that’s terrorized the local school.
 And if that weren’t enough to contend with, Wednesday must also solve the supernatural mystery that embroiled her parents 25 years ago.

 Who's who — our guide to the main cast of Wednesday